Blog

 Regular exercise and healthy lifestyle habits are encouraged for optimal results.
 An exercise plan accompanies later renditions of the diet.
 [12]

-The South Beach Diet is a commercial diet plan that has grown to now offer its subscribers meal deliveries which cater to the diet and its phases.
+The South Beach Diet is a commercial diet plan that has grown to now offer its subscribers meal deliveries that which cater to the diet and its phases.
 A ketogenic version of the diet is also available as of 2019.

 Advantages